zannloo/tp/docs/UserGuide.md

 Moves student from one group to another group

-Format: `mv SPECIFIED_PATH_TO_STUDENT SPECIFIED_PATH_TO_GROUP`
+Format: `mv SPECIFIED_PATH SPECIFIED_PATH`

 #### Acceptable values for each parameter:

-SPECIFIED_PATH_TO_STUDENT:
+SPECIFIED_PATH:

-- must be a valid path to a student that user wants to move
+- must be a valid path to a student

-SPECIFIED_PATH_TO_GROUP:
+SPECIFIED_PATH:

-- must be a valid path to a group that user wants to move the student to
+- must be a valid path to a group

 #### Output if command fails